Pmeiring/globalsignif_exo23017/README.md

 cd globalsignif_exo23017
 xrdcp root://eoscms.cern.ch//eos/cms/store/group/phys_susy/SOS/CMSSW_10_6_26.tgz ./
 ```
 The ```CMSSW_10_6_26.tgz``` files is a pre-compiled release that includes combine.
-For simplicity it can be copied from EOS as shown above, but one could also set it up with a singularity image on CMS-Connect.
+For simplicity it can be copied from EOS as shown above, but one could also set it up with a singularity image on CMS Connect.

 ## Step 4a: Test interactively